 In light of our shared reflective study, we should also highlight the principle of Rights and Responsibilities.
 As citizens of the United States, we share the privilege and the responsibility for voting.

 As Catholics, we are called to participate fully in the political process of our nation.
 One of the most effective ways we can do this is by voting.
 Pope Francis states that “…our political lives must be seen as an essential element of our personal call to holiness.”

 A NOTE TO READERS: This voting guide does not contain all the questions to be asked.
 Nor does it recommend any candidate for office.
 Assuming we will not meet candidates face to face this term, to know more about them, we need to seek out other sources of information.
 Most of their websites will have a section entitled issues which will identify their policy priorities.
 Many candidates will have virtual town hall meetings.
 You will need to be on their mailing list to receive their newsletter.

-Click on the title to download the 2020 Voter Guide OP Final
+Click on the title to view or download the 2020 Voter Guide OP Final